+Results.
 I would like to think that on these various matters of judgement and approach Australia has made the right calls.
 We can certainly point to some results.
 Of the over 400 bilateral cases that I have referred to, we have received responses to 25 per cent of them.
 It is difficult to precisely assess success rates, but we calculate that in the past six months there has been some form of positive result in at least 14 per cent of cases.
 This includes, for example, advice that a detainee has been released, or an assurance that steps are being taken to ensure the human rights of an individual are being protected.

-Specific examples of successful Australian representations include the release from the Soviet Union of almost 30 refuseniks as a result of a continuing process of cooperative discussions and representations which commenced with the meeting between the Prime Minister and Mr Gorbachev in Moscow in 1987.
-In Vietnam Australian officials have been able to develop a very constructive dialogue on human rights and this has produced important results such as the commutation of death sentences against two Buddhist monks last year.
+Specific examples of successful Australian representations include the release from the Soviet Union of almost 30 refuseniks, largely as a result of a continuing process of cooperative discussions and representations including the meeting between the Prime Minister and Mr Gorbachev in Moscow in 1987.
+In Vietnam Australian officials have been able to develop a very constructive dialogue on human rights, unmatched as far as we are aware in that country's relations with others, and this has produced important results such as the commutation of death sentences against two Buddhist monks last year.
 During my own visit to Vietnam this year I expressed concern about the situation of Catholic Archbishop Thuan who had been under various forms of detention since 1975.
 I asked whether he could be allowed to come to Australia for a visit.
-Shortly after my departure Archbishop Thuan was issued a passport and permitted to visit Australia, Rome and the Philippines.
+Shortly after my departure - and presumably not entirely coincidentally - Archbishop Thuan was issued a passport and permitted to visit Australia, Rome and the Philippines.

-We have also been successful in helping to reduce the severity of human rights abuses in Fiji after the coups.
+We have also been successful, I think it can reasonably be claimed, in helping to reduce the severity of human rights abuses in Fiji after the coups.
 Following Australian representations detained University lecturer Som Prakash was released and is now living in Australia.
 Moreover, the Internal Security Decree under which he was detained without trial has since been suspended.

-Australian representations in Malaysia have supported the release from detention of the leader of the Parliamentary opposition and some 105 other prominent citizens held without trial following a wave of arrests in October 1987 which the Malaysian Government said were necessary to calm communal tensions.
+Australian representations in Malaysia have, along with those from a number of other countries, supported the release from detention of the leader of the Parliamentary opposition and some 105 other prominent citizens held without trial following a wave of arrests in October 1987 which the Malaysian Government said were necessary to calm communal tensions.
 In South Africa, Australia was prominent amongst the group of countries which successfully urged the South African Government to commute death sentences against the Sharpeville Six.

-There are, of course, many more success stories, mostly cases which do not attract publicity, such as the release from prison in El Salvador of the pastor of the Baptist church where Archbishop Oscar Romero was assassinated.
+Many success stories do not attract publicity, such as the release from prison in El Salvador of the pastor of the church where Archbishop Oscar Romero was assassinated.
 And in an unknown proportion of cases our representations may achieve results of which we are never officially informed.
 Evidence of this comes from occasional and unexpected letters of thanks from individuals overseas who have apparently benefited from Australian representations which never received any official response.